Carbonate ester: Carbonate transesterification

 Carbonate esters can be converted to other carbonates by transesterification.
 A more nucleophilic alcohol will displace a less nucleophilic alcohol.
 In other words, aliphatic alcohols will displace phenols from aryl carbonates.
 If the departing alcohol is more volatile, the equilibrium may be driven by distilling that off.

 Reactions

 Carbonate esters undergo many of the reactions of conventional carboxylic acid esters.
 With Grignard reagents carbonate esters react to give tertiary alcohols.
 Some cyclic carbonates are susceptible to polymerization.

+Pyrolysis of poly(1,6-hexylenecarbonate) gives 5-hexenal as described by the following idealized equation: